cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 In addition to the base case of encrypting to a public key, we include two authenticated variants, one of which authenticates possession of a pre-shared key, and one of which authenticates possession of a KEM private key.
-The following one-octet values will be used to distinguish between modes:
+The following one-byte values will be used to distinguish between modes:

 | Mode          | Value |